matheustdo/compiler/readme.md

 String | " ( letter \| digit \| symbol \| \" )* "
 Symbol | ASCII code from 32 to 126 (except ASCII 34)

+### Grammar
+The grammar is factored on the left, without left recursion, respecting the precedence and associativity of the arithmetic, logical and relational operators, using the GOLD Parser Builder software.

+Its code was built by the class and can be found at [Compiler Grammar](https://github.com/diegossl/compiler-grammar).

 ### About
 Developed by [Matheus Teles](https://github.com/matheustdo).